dekuNukem/FAP80/FAP_modules/video_card/README.md

 Make no mistake, the current design absolutely works and is plenty capable, but there are still one or two thing I wish to improve upon on the next iteration.

 It turned out although Mojo V3 broke out most of the Spartan-6 pins, it was still not enough.
 As a result I had to omit an address line on the VRAM, making it only 16KB/32KB instead of 32KB/64KB.
 I also had to omit a number of CPU control signals, so the FPGA runs on its internal 50MHz clock instead of CPU clock.
 Another oversight is FPGA memory space overlaps the RAM space, it won't be a problem for memory write as it writes into both VRAM and RAM, but for reads there would be a bus contention as FPGA and RAM would both try to drive the bus.
 So try making video registers write-only in the meantime.

+Oh and the VGA connector blocks the Mojo's USB connector, so you either have to program the FPGA unplugged, or use a some wires to break out the VGA signals.
+I was so excited to have the board made I didn't notice until it arrived, a pretty stupid oversight.

+I might design another video card that fixes all those problems by putting the Spartan-6 onboard instead of using Mojo, but it's going to be a while before I get to that.